otabekoff/otabekoff/README.md

 ## Hi, my friend. 👋

 My full name is Otabek Sadiridinov.
-I am senior front-end developer at UzDevPro programming community & GoBazar corporation.
+I am a senior front-end developer at UzDevPro programming community & GoBazar corporation.

 What an amazing things to read below: